Youth Advisory CommitteeEducation

 YAC Oral History Challenge

-Learn more about how North Texas students in 5-12th grade can submit a 10-minute oral history recording with an individual who has memories of President Kennedy’s assassination and its aftermath.
-Projects are due January 10, 2014.
+Learn more about how North Texas students in 5-12th grade submitted 10-minute oral history interviews with individuals who have memories of President Kennedy’s assassination and its aftermath.

 So what is the Youth Advisory Committee?